The Origins Of Blood Type Personality Theory: Can Blood Types Reveal Personality Traits?

 The idea that blood types determine personalities seems like a harmless idea on the surface.
 Looking at blood type horoscopes and taking your blood type personality can be a fun diversion.
 But beliefs about blood types, especially in Japan, aren’t light fun but taken very seriously.
 Sometimes, people experience discrimination for their blood type, from school to relationships to jobs.
 This problem is so common in Japan it’s given a name: “blood harassment.”
 People with blood types B and AB, which are less common in Japan, are particularly prone to experiencing blood type harassment and prejudice.

 There are also the problematic applications of the blood type personality theory, going back to the originator of the idea, Takeji Furukawa.
 His later studies suggest a rather unscientific racial bias.
-Furukawa went on to study the relationship between temperament and blood type as a part of an analysis of “essential racial traits” of Taiwanese people, many of whom were resisting colonial rule by Japan.
+Furukawa as a Japanese scholar went on to study the relationship between temperament and blood type as a part of an analysis of “essential racial traits” of Taiwanese people, many of whom were resisting colonial rule by Japan.
 From the sample, it was found that about 40% of Taiwanese had blood type O, and Furukawa came to the conclusion that their rebelliousness was linked to their blood type.

 Is blood type personality theory real science or pseudoscience?